jamespham0317/Maze-Generator-and-Solver/README.md

 # Maze Generator and Solver

 An interactive maze generator and visual pathfinding tool written in C++ using [Raylib](https://www.raylib.com/).
-Mazes are generated and solved using a variety of algorithms with real-time animation.
+Mazes are generated and solved using a variety of algorithms with real-time animation and performance metrics.

 ---

 ## Features

 - Animated visualization of generation and solving algorithms
+- Displays **live runtime** and **number of visited nodes** during generation and solving
 - Generators include:
   - Randomized Depth-First Search (DFS)
   - Randomized Prim's Algorithm